 Once we introduce our children to shapes we provide them with a whole new way of viewing objects around them.
 Help your children to observe and learn about shapes with these free shapes tracing worksheets for preschool homeschoolers.

 Shapes are such an important part of our world.
 When we think of objects and their characteristics, shapes are part of that make up.
 They are actually an important part of our visual cues.
+Before we get to the shape tracing worksheets, let’s talk about why teaching shapes is important.

 Why is teaching shapes important?